Types of Mortgages Explained & How to Choose the Right One

 Is a fixed rate mortgage better than a variable rate mortgage?

-A fixed rate mortgage gives certainty, as your payments stay the same for a set period.
-Variable rate mortgages can be cheaper initially but may rise or fall over time.
-Which is better depends on your budget and attitude to risk.
+Some people prefer a fixed rate mortgage because it gives certainty, as your payments stay the same for a set period.
+However, others prefer variable rate mortgages.
+Which is better for you depends on your circumstances.

 Can first time buyers choose any types of mortgages?

-Most first time buyers can choose from the types of mortgages as existing homeowners, although interest-only mortgages are less common.
-Some deals are specifically designed for first time buyers, often with smaller deposit requirements.
+Generally speaking, most first time buyers can choose from the same types of mortgages as existing homeowners, although interest-only mortgages may be less common.
+Also, some deals are specifically designed for first time buyers, often with smaller deposit requirements.

 Related Reads